sodadata/docs/soda-cl/anomaly-detection.md

 <br />

-## Track anomalies and relative changes by group

-{% include group-anomaly.md %}

 ## Add optional training dataset configurations

-The training dataset is one that Soda uses to teach the algorithm to identify patterns in the measurements the check collects.
-To enhance the flexibility of anomaly detection, you can specify the `frequency`, `window_length`, and `aggregation_function` of your training dataset.
-The following example demonstrates how you can customize the training dataset configurations.
+A training dataset is one that Soda uses to teach the algorithm to identify patterns in the measurements the check collects.
+To enhance the flexibility of anomaly detection, you can add an optional `training_dataset` configuration to your anomaly detection check to customize the way that the check uses the training dataset.

+The following example includes three optional, customizable training dataset parameters.
 {% include code-header.html %}
 ```yaml
 checks for dim_customer: